min20120907/NewsAnalyzer/README.md

 The goal is to demonstrate technologies that can be used to improve prevention of the spread of fake news on Facebook, these technologies including a simple interface to compare source news with other related articles, text recognize system such as JIEBA, and a transparent user report system that will also allow public and professionals of a variety of fields to help submit and examine reports for fake or biased news if they want to.

+## Installation
+### Client
+    Go to chrome store with the link below and press "add to chrome" button.
+### Server
+With server side, we have the features as following below, and all the scripts are storing inside python folder:
+    1. CSV keywords analyzing tool (local): kw_analyzing_[algo].py
+    2. Flask keyword extracting server (HTTPS): news_extract.py
+#### Prequirements
+    - Python 3.8
+    - Flask
+    - Jieba
+    - PyTorch
+    - KeyBERT
+#### Prerequirements Installation
+    `pip3 install -r requirements.txt`

 ## Extension Link
 https://chrome.google.com/webstore/detail/news-analyzer/hedmeapammhcjoelaceokinbhgjiiifk?hl=zh-TW&authuser=0